words Alexa Wang

 Sleepwear is made of a wide variety of fabrics, from soft and plush to sleek and luxurious.
 How you choose which fabric is best depends on your preferences, but it’s also a good idea to take climate, weather, or indoor temperature and humidity into consideration.
 Some materials tend to be warmer than others, and vice versa.
 Investing in thick wool pajamas when you live somewhere warm and humid all year only means waking up drenched in sweat.

 Cotton is one of the most commonly used fabrics in sleepwear because it’s lightweight, breathable, and soft.
 However, it does not offer the best insulation, and you may find yourself shivering in it during the colder months.
 Flannel is yet another popular option, especially among those who live where ambient temperatures tend to be colder.
 It’s dense but still very breathable, which means that it can keep you adequately warm without making you feel as though you’re overheating.
+Canadian pajamas, for example, are obviously designed for cold weather, but some sets are made from bamboo to help wick away extra moisture.

 You should also consider any skin conditions that you have when picking between different types of sleepwear.
 For example, wool is known for being one of the warmest and coziest fabrics around, but it can irritate the skin and exacerbate dryness and itchiness.